Guaranteed minimum benefit

 You are entitled to a guaranteed minimum benefit if you are single or living in a household and you do not have sufficient means to cover your living needs

-The amount of the guaranteed minimum benefit is determined as a prescribed percentage of the base amount which is determined by a decision of the Government of the Republic of Croatia.
-The base amount for the calculation of the guaranteed minimum benefit is equal to 132.72 EUR (HRK 1,000), and it is determined once a year.
+The amount of the guaranteed minimum fee shall be determined in the prescribed percentage of the base determined by decision of the Government of the Republic of Croatia.
+The base on which the amount of the guaranteed minimum benefit is calculated is EUR 150 shall be fixed once a year.

-- The guaranteed minimum benefit for a household is determined as the sum of shares per household member, and the share for an individual household member amounts to:
+• The guaranteed minimum household allowance is determined as the sum of the share of household members and the share for individual household members is:

 Applications for granting these rights must be submitted by 31 December 2022 to the social welfare centre, and as of 1 January 2023 to the institute, competent for your place of residence.